WLiam18/Random-Quotes/Readme.md

-Certainly!
-Below is a simple README template that you can use for your "quoty" project:

 Quoty - Random Quotes Webpage
 Quoty is a simple webpage that displays random quotes, allowing users to explore and be inspired by thoughtful words.
 The application uses the LibreTranslate API to provide translations of quotes into different languages.